AN EXPERIENCE UNLIKE ANY OTHER.

 No. Please send all application materials in one email to email@example.com.
 For any multimedia files, such as videos or presentations, please email firstname.lastname@example.org.
 If needed, we will provide you with a Dropbox link.

-No. Jacobs Institute Internships are unpaid positions, although we can accommodate college credit, based on your college or university’s policies.
+Yes.
+Jacobs Institute Internships are paid positions, and we can accommodate college credit, based on your college or university’s policies.
 College or university credit eligibility is expected to be researched by the intern, with the Jacobs Institute signing any appropriate, accurate documentation.

 No. Applicants must arrange for their own housing.

 Yes.
 Applicants should anticipate working at least Monday through Friday, 9 a.m. to 4 p.m., beginning Monday, June 18, 2018, and ending Friday, August 17, 2018.
 Interns may take up to five (5) vacation days during the internship, but not at the commencement during onboarding activities and not at the end of the internship when preparations for the final presentation are taking place.

 “Jacobs Institute Internship Review Committee” and should be mailed to our offices at The Jacobs Institute, 875 Ellicott St., 5th Floor, Buffalo, N.Y., 14203 or emailed to email@example.com with the INTERN APPLICANT’S NAME and “INTERN APPLICATION” in the subject line.

 The Jacobs Institute Internship Program is competitive and is now in its fifth year, with our pool of applicants growing each year.
 Applicants are encouraged to submit a thorough application to maximize your candidacy.

 The application deadline is February 1, 2018, 5:00 pm EST. We expect to reach out to those candidates who have made it to the second round by March 1, 2018.